dsfields/json-superstring/README.md

 [*] Does not check for circular references when calling an object's `toJSON()` method.

-[**] While `safe-json-stringify` performs circular reference checks, it marks all duplicate object references in a JSON object as `[Circular]` regardless if whether or not they are actual circular references.
+[**] While `safe-json-stringify` performs circular reference checks, it marks all duplicate object references in a JSON object as `[Circular]` regardless of whether they are actual circular references.

 ## Performance